 Talking to multiple banks, filling out a bunch of applications, and dealing with sleazy loan officers isn’t really my idea of fun.

-That’s where a company like Even Financial comes in.
+That’s where a company like Fiona comes in.

-In this article, I’ll give an in-depth look at Even Financial so you can see if it’s worth your time submitting an application with them or not.
+In this article, I’ll give an in-depth look at Fiona so you can see if it’s worth your time submitting an application with them or not.
 Let’s first start with some of the key features.

-Even Financial is a facilitator of loans, meaning they connect you with partners who offer personal loans.
-The benefit of going through Even Financial is that they can consolidate offers into one easy-to-use platform for you, making the decision-making process smooth.
-Even Financial can also help you get the lowest rates possible by working directly with partners and pre-approving you.
+Fiona is a facilitator of loans, meaning they connect you with partners who offer personal loans.
+The benefit of going through Fiona is that they can consolidate offers into one easy-to-use platform for you, making the decision-making process smooth.
+Fiona can also help you get the lowest rates possible by working directly with partners and pre-approving you.

-There is a wide variety of personalized loans you can apply for using Even.
-The loans are unsecured and range anywhere from $1,000 to $100,000 with terms from 2 to 7 years.
-Here are just some of the ways you can use Even:
+There is a wide variety of personalized loans you can apply for using Fiona.
+The loans are unsecured and range anywhere from $1,000 to $250,000 with terms from 6 to 144 months.
+Here are just some of the ways you can use Fiona:

 - Debt consolidation